AndreGrandberry/Destiny-Stat-Tracker-Backend/README.md

 used to fetch important information needed to make authorized API requests.
 Afterwards, the app makes the API calls to get the metric

 loads it up into a sql database, then upon being redirected to the dashboard, it is pulled and used on the webpage.
+In whole, I used

+NodeJS, React, PostgreSQL, RedisStore, and ngrok as tools to complete this project.